Hear candid conversations between people conquering cancer – patients, their family and friends, and doctors and researchers working to help us all.

 When a Mole Is Melanoma

 She had surgery on her back to remove the cancer along with several lymph nodes.
 The lymph nodes showed no signs of cancer, and Addison moved on with her life.
-She graduated from college and became a CPA.

 New Treatments for Old Cancers

 A few years later, Addison suffered a seizure at her boyfriend’s house.
 Her melanoma had returned.
 Doctors found a tumor the size of a walnut on her frontal lobe.
-This time, it was stage IV.

 Dr. Luke quickly drafted a plan.
 She would be one of the first patients to receive a groundbreaking immunotherapy treatment.
 After two rounds of treatment, Addison was in complete remission.